Key Takeaways

 Researchers have studied the effect of white noise on humans for many years, finding evidence it can reduce crying in infants, improve work performance, and potentially help counteract symptoms of attention-deficit/hyperactivity disorder (ADHD) .
 Multiple studies have also examined how white noise may affect human sleep.

-White Noise vs. Pink Noise
+White Noise vs. Other Colors of Noise

-Like white noise, pink noise is a broadband sound containing components from across the sound spectrum.
+• Pink Noise: Like white noise, pink noise is a broadband sound containing components from across the sound spectrum.
 Pink noise contains sounds within each octave, but the power of its frequencies decreases by three decibels with each higher octave.
 As a result, pink noise sounds lower pitched than white noise.
 Researchers have compared the sound of pink noise to the noise produced by a waterfall .
 Studies have found that pink noise can enhance deep sleep in older adults and improve cognitive performance.

-Brown noise, often called red noise, is another broadband sound like white noise.
-Brown noise contains sounds from every octave of the sound spectrum, but the power behind frequencies decreases with each octave.
+• Brown Noise: Brown noise, also called red noise, contains sounds from every octave of the sound spectrum, but the power behind frequencies decreases with each octave.
 This decrease is twice as great as that in pink noise, resulting in a sound people perceive as deeper than either white or pink noise.
 In research trials, people have said brown noise reminds them of the sound of rainfall or a shower .
+Studies have shown brown noise might be useful in reducing symptoms experienced by people who have ringing in their ears and at improving cognitive performance, but its effect on sleep has not been widely studied.

 Does White Noise Help You Sleep?